Wednesday, December 2, 2009

 Overall, nice compact @ low speeds family car, ideal for a one child non adventureous family.
 Nice interior, plenty of trunkspace, slick looking design, unstable as hell.

-Renault Megane 3, 1.9 dci earns a : 4 - good small family car, to be driven prefferably on roads that lack...turns !!!
+On my scale of 1 to 10 Renault Megane 3, 1.9 dci earns a : 4 - good small family car, to be driven prefferably on roads that lack...turns !!!